Abriendo Mentes FAQ

 All general volunteer positions are unpaid, and due to budgetary constraints, we are unable to offer financial assistance.
 AM encourages volunteers to do fundraising within their communities before they leave.
 A sample fundraising plan can be found here.
 A former AM volunteer also created this resource that summarizes travel grant opportunities that are available to individuals volunteering abroad.

 Do volunteers teach their own classes?

-Abriendo Mentes believes strongly in working together; therefore we usually teach kid's classes together as a team with the guidance of the Director of Youth Development.
+Abriendo Mentes believes strongly in working together; therefore we usually teach kids' classes together as a team with the guidance of the Director of Youth Education.
 We encourage volunteers to begin leading lessons, art activities, sports activities, etc. after one week of working in the classroom.

 Group English classes for adults are taught individually or by a team, usually two teachers, who work together to plan and execute lessons.
 Private English adult classes are taught by individuals.

 Does Abriendo Mentes accept volunteers under 18 years of age?